bugsnag/bugsnag-laravel/CONTRIBUTING.md

     ```
     git commit -am v2.x.x
     git tag v2.x.x
-    git push origin master v2.x.x
+    git push origin master && git push --tags
     ```
-5. Update the setup guide for Laravel on docs.bugsnag.com with any new content
+5. Update the setup guides for PHP (and its frameworks) with any new content.